What Are The Advantages of Seasonality?

 3. Regularly Change Credentials for All Accounts

 Make it a practice to change your credit card and small business banking credentials frequently.
-Use a password generation software to create long, hard to discover passwords.
-When accessing new credit cards, set up your own PIN numbers and passwords right away.
+Use password generation software to create long, hard to discover passwords.
+When accessing new credit cards, set up your PINs and passwords right away.

 4. Update Your Ecommerce Website

 If you operate a small business that offers items for sale online, now is a good time to protect your business by updating your e-commerce security settings.
-Choose a checkout process that’s encrypted and doesn’t leave forms filled out with sensitive information if someone backs out of the sale process.
+Choose an encrypted checkout process that doesn’t leave forms filled out with sensitive information if someone backs out of the sale process.

 5. Secure a Quality Inventory Tracking System